-- If the number is qualified with "grant," "contract," "award," or other term put it capitalized in the parenthesis with the number (do not use no. or number).
-Some examples: - National Science Foundation (Award 123-678-SFN) - Department of Energy BES (Award ER46919) - NSF (Grant 122374) - Exceptions: - If there is a joint grant/contract/award number associated with two or more sponsors then enter each sponsor separately followed by the number from the joint funding source. - o Do not add the sponsor if a grant or award number is not given.

-- Only enter an individual as a sponsor when their name appears in the acknowledgements along with a gift number. - o If the item is a correction for a published article only list the grant and funding information if it appears on the correction. - o Sponsors are not added for a specific procedure, machine or facility. - Treat fellowships as awards.
+- If the number is qualified with "grant," "contract," "award," or other term put it capitalized in the parenthesis with the number (do not use no. or number) Some examples: - National Science Foundation (Award 123-678-SFN) - o Department of Energy BES (Award ER46919) - NSF (Grant 122374) - Exceptions: - o If there is a joint grant/contract/award number associated with two or more sponsors then enter each sponsor separately followed by the number from the joint funding source. - o Do not add the sponsor if a grant or award number is not given. - o Only enter an individual as a sponsor when their name appears in the acknowledgements along with a gift number. - o If the item is a correction for a published article only list the grant and funding information if it appears on the correction. - Sponsors are not added for a specific procedure, machine or facility. - Treat fellowships as awards.

-2.2.2.15 Subject
+3.15 Subject

 • If subject fields (precedes the abstract field) are populated, delete the metadata from those fields.
+Check all the boxes next to the subject term(s) and click remove.
+Once the page refreshes the subject term(s) should have been removed.
 Below is an example of how to delete entries in the subject field.